-- Human Resources Overview The agency staff of 5.5 people implements programs and policies and is made up of an Executive Director appointed by the Governor, four full time classified and one part time wage employee. - Human Resource Levels
+• Human Resources Overview

+The agency staff of 5.5 people implements programs and policies and is made up of an executive director appointed by the Governor, four full time classified and one part time wage employee.

+• Human Resource Levels

-Effective Date 7/1/2007
+Effective Date 7/1/2009

+LIICCIIVC Date 11112009

 Total Authorized Position level 5

 Vacant Positions 0

 Current Employment Level 5.0

-Non-Classified (Filled) 1
+Non-Classified (Filled) 0

-Full-Time Classified (Filled) 4 breakout of Current Employment Level
+Full-Time Classified (Filled) 5

 Part-Time Classified (Filled) 0

 Faculty (Filled) 0

 Wage 1

 Contract Employees 0

+Total Human Resource Level 6.0

+breakout of Current Employment Level

-Total Human Resource Level 6.0 = Current Employment Level + Wage and Contract Employees
+= Current Employment Level + Wage and Contract Employees

-- Factors Impacting HR The staff of the agency continually looks for ways to streamline its administrative work in order to acomplish more with the same level of staffing. - Anticipated HR Changes There are no changes planned for the next two years.
+• Factors Impacting HR

+The staff of the agency continually looks for ways to streamline its administrative work in order to acomplish more with the same level of staffing.

+• Anticipated HR Changes

+There are no changes planned for the next two years.